NUTR590: Epigenetics and the Developmental Origins of Health and Disease

 - Graduate level

 - This is a first year course for Online students

-- 2 Credit Hour(s) for online MPH students for residential students; 2 Credit Hour(s) for online MS students
+- 2 credit hour(s) for online MPH students; 2 credit hour(s) for online MS students;

 - Instructor(s): Dolinoy, Dana Jansen, Erica (Online MPH); Dolinoy, Dana Jansen, Erica (Online MS);